shubham1-618/opensearch-terraform-snapshots/README.md

 # OpenSearch Snapshot & Restore with Terraform

 This project implements automated snapshot and restore capabilities for Amazon OpenSearch using Terraform and the native OpenSearch Snapshot Management feature.
+It now also automates IAM user creation and mapping to OpenSearch roles.

 ## Features